Frankie-E4Rdesigns/OpenVRA/README.md

 Steps in building the device:

 1) Download and 3D print all 10 files (9 needed, 1 optional piece).
-20% infil is perfect for all pieces, ensure supports are activated everywhere.
+Use 20% infil when printing all pieces, ensure supports are activated everywhere for all pieces.
-2) Buy/ gather necessary items listed in the item list.
+2) Buy/ gather necessary items listed in the "parts list".
 Amazon links are provided.
 3) Download the arduino code (Titled VRA_Arduino_Code_May_24_2018).
 4) Follow the Youtube build tutorial.